 Harm reduction treats students with respect.
 So they’re less likely to begin drinking to defy adults.

 Ineffective Alcohol Education

 Very young students tend to believe scare messages.
 But they later realize that such teachings are false.
 Of course, this destroys the credibility of later alcohol education.
-And those who provide it.
+And of those who provide it.